Troopers/MangopayBundle/README.md

 This is the general workflow for the mangopay payment page:

-1) Displaying the patment form to user
+1) Displaying the payment form to user

 ![Step 1](https://raw.githubusercontent.com/AppVentus/MangopayBundle/master/Resources/doc/assets/step1.jpg)